Products in Equivariant Homology: Introduction

 \section{Introduction}

-Throughout this paper, we work in the category of compactly generated weak Hausdorff spaces.
-Fibrations and cofibrations are in the sense of Hurewicz.
-A multiplicative generalised (co)homology theory $h$ is in the sense of \cite{Di}, and is always assumed to satisfy the weak equivalence axiom: a weak equivalence induces an isomorphism.
+Let $M$ be a smooth manifold together with a smooth action of a compact (not necessarily connected) Lie group $G$.
+Denote by $M_{G}\xrightarrow{m} BG$ its Borel construction.
+Assume the action of $G$ on $M$ is {$h$-oriented} in an appropriate sense (see Definition \ref{orientation}), where $h$ is a multiplicative generalised (co)homology theory in the sense of \cite{Di}, and is always assumed to satisfy the weak equivalence axiom: a weak equivalence induces an isomorphism.